paulc4/mvc-exceptions/blog.md

 Behind the scenes, MVC creates three such resolvers by default.
 It is these resolvers that implement the behaviours discussed above:

+  * <code>ExceptionHandlerExceptionResolver</code> matches uncaught exceptions against for suitable <code>@ExceptionHandler</code> methods on both the handler and on any controller-advices.
   * <code>ResponseStatusExceptionResolver</code> looks for uncaught exceptions
 annotated by <code>@ResponseStatus</code> (as described in Section 1)
   * <code>DefaultHandlerExceptionResolver</code> converts standard Spring exceptions and converts them to HTTP Status Codes (I have not mentioned this above as it is internal to Spring MVC).

-  * <code>ExceptionHandlerExceptionResolver</code> matches uncaught exceptions against for suitable <code>@ExceptionHandler</code> methods on both the handler and on any controller-advices.
+These are chained and processed in the order listed (internally Spring creates a dedicated bean - the
+<tt>HandlerExceptionResolverComposite</tt> to do this).

 Notice that the method signature of ```resolveException``` does not include the ```Model```.
 This is why
 ```@ExceptionHandler``` methods cannot be injected with the model.